- Many users complain that their PC cannot project to another screen after installing the latest Windows 10 updates.

-- You need to open Device Manager > go to Display Adapters.
+- You need to open Device Manager, and go to Display adapters.

-- Right-click on your display adapter driver > select Uninstall.
+- Right-click on your display adapter driver, and select Uninstall.

 - Wait for the process to complete.

 - Then, you can go to Action, and select Scan for hardware changes.

 Want the latest GPU drivers?
-Bookmark this page and always stay updated with the latest and greatest.
+Bookmark our detailed guide and always stay updated with the latest and greatest.

 Of course, as recommended, you can also download the latest drivers directly from your manufacturer’s website.

-Be careful, as downloading drivers manually can be a tedious task, especially if you’re not computer-savvy, but there are tools such as TweakBit Driver Updater that can automatically update all your drivers with just a single click.
+Be careful, as downloading drivers manually can be a tedious task, especially if you’re not computer-savvy, but there are dedicated tools that can automatically update all your drivers with just a single click.

 Thus, you will keep your system away from permanent damage by downloading and installing the wrong driver versions.